cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - Expected precondition:
   - The IBC module on the consumer chain received an acknowledgement of a `SlashPacket` on a channel owned by the consumer CCV module.
 - Expected postcondition:
-  - If the slash request was not successful, then unset `jailUntil[packet.data.valAddress]`.
+  - If the slash request was not successful, then `validatorSet[packet.data.valAddress].outstandingSlash` is set to false.
 - Error condition:
   - None.